xairy/raw-gadget/README.md

 1. Rebase the backend onto [Facedancer 3.0 release](https://github.com/greatscottgadgets/facedancer/issues/79);
 2. Make sure that all [required backend callbacks](https://github.com/greatscottgadgets/facedancer/issues/48) are implemented.
 For example, `read_from_endpoint` should probably be implemented;
-3. Provide a common [Python wrapper](https://github.com/xairy/raw-gadget/issues/1) for Raw Gadget ioctls, and use it in the backend;
+3. Optionally, provide a common [Python wrapper](https://github.com/xairy/raw-gadget/issues/1) for Raw Gadget ioctls, and use it in the backend;
-4. Finalize and submit out-of-tree Raw Gadget patches to the mainline.
+4. Finalize and possibly submit the out-of-tree Raw Gadget patches to the mainline.

 Note: Facedancer assumes that every backend supports non-blocking I/O, which is not the case for Raw Gadget.
 To work around this limitation, the backend prototype relies on timeouts.
-The proper solution to this issue would be to add non-blocking I/O support to Raw Gadget.
+The proper solution to this issue would be to add non-blocking I/O support to Raw Gadget or to figure out a way to work around this limitation on the Facedancer side.

 ## Troubleshooting